 Moral of the story?

 With all this in mind, looking back on my visit to Yering Station and De Bortoli wineries, I found that the tasting notes which accompanied the wine I tasted were fairly accurate.
 The wine, for the most part, exhibited notes which were described in the tasting notes.
 The tasting notes guided me as to what notes to look for in the complex bouquet and taste of the wine, and it encouraged me to explore beyond those notes to see if I could smell and taste anything else.
-To this end, they were useful and it was great to compare notes with the winemakers in relation to what they could smell and taste, and, what I could smell and taste.
-That’s where the usefulness of “expert opinions” ends.
-Based on the research and studies discussed above it seems that while tasting notes may be useful, wine and whisky awards are worthless.
-That is scary, considering that the opinion of one or two “experts” can mean more than 200 trained palates to a whisky’s success on the market.
+To me, they were useful and it was great to compare notes with the winemakers in relation to what they could smell and taste, and, what I could smell and taste.
+That’s where the usefulness of “expert opinions” seems to end.

 Moral of the story?
-Science (and common sense) tells us that while tasting notes can be helpful, wine/whisky awards and scores are likely to be nonsense; subjective taste dressed as a numerical score and, as the above studies show, thought up at random.
+While referring to tasting notes can be a fun and helpful way to explore flavour in a wine/whisky, science (and common sense) tells us that wine/whisky awards and scores are likely to be nonsense; subjective taste dressed as a numerical score and, as the above studies show, probably thought up at random.
 Your taste in whisky is therefore likely to be subjective.
 So, if you have forked out $10,000 for an award winning whisky which should cost $150 without the award, my condolences.